Pitch perfect - spotlight your PR or advertising pitch

 Imagine.
 You’ve spent months trying to arrange a meeting with your dream client.
-Now, after all that hard work, you have one hour to give that perfect advertising or PR pitch.
+Now, after all that hard work, you've one hour to give that perfect advertising or PR pitch.
 But there’s a fine line between blowing them away and blowing your chances.
 These 5 steps show you how to light their fuse.

 When I worked in advertising, I sat through hundreds, if not thousands of pitches.
 From bathroom designers and car dealers, to chocolatiers and clothes shops, I pitched to tons of different businesses.
 But they all still expected the same thing from a pitch.
 They wanted to be wowed.